awsdocs/aws-transit-gateway-guide/doc_source/how-network-manager-works.md

 To represent your on\-premises network, you add *devices*, *links*, and *sites* to your global network\.
 A site represents the physical location of your branch, office, store, campus, data center, and so on\.
 When you add a site, you can specify the location information, including the physical address and coordinates\.

-A device represents the physical or virtual appliance that establishes connectivity with a transit gateway over an IPsec tunnel\.
+A device represents the physical or virtual appliance that establishes connectivity with a transit gateway over an IPsec VPN tunnel\.
 A link represents a single outbound internet connection used by a device, for example, a 20 Mbps broadband link\.

 When you create a device, you can specify its physical location, and the site where it's located\.
 A device can have a more specific location than the site, for example, a building in a campus or a floor in a building\.
 When you create a link, you create it for a specific site\.
 You can then associate a device with a link\.